 Water taxis are a great way to see Bangkok for several reasons:

 - Unique Perspective: Bangkok is a city of waterways and canals, and the Chao Phraya River, in particular, is the city’s lifeline.
-Water taxis offer a unique perspective of the city, allowing visitors to take in the beautiful architecture, colourful markets, and stunning temples from a different angle.
+Water taxis offer a unique perspective of the city, allowing visitors to take in the beautiful architecture, colorful markets, and stunning temples from a different angle.

 - Avoid Traffic Jams: Bangkok’s roads can be incredibly congested, leading to frustrating traffic jams.
 Water taxis provide a more efficient mode of transport, allowing visitors to bypass the traffic and arrive at their destination quickly.